Oncology FAQs

 How might it benefit me?

-Alongside regular specialist physiotherapy, massage can help reduce some of the discomfort associated with Axillary Web Syndrome (cording).
+Alongside regular specialist physiotherapy, massage and osteopathy can help reduce some of the discomfort associated with Axillary Web Syndrome (cording).
 Some people experience peripheral neuropathy during cancer treatment.
 Chemotherapy-induced peripheral neuropathy (CIPN) is thought to occur because some chemotherapy drugs damage nerves and capillaries, often in the extremities.
 Recent research suggests that some people with CIPN can benefit from massage, and some patients experience a significant reduction in CIPN when receiving regular oncology massage alongside chemotherapy.

 Because chemotherapy and radiation therapies target rapidly dividing cancer cells, many people experience side effects in other areas where cells are rapidly dividing - typically hair, nails, skin and the lining of the gastro intestinal tract.
 Several recent studies suggest that oncology massage can reduce nausea and vomiting among women undergoing chemotherapy treatment for breast cancer you can find them here and here.
-Oncology massage, combined with specialist skincare, can alleviate side effects including dry, itchy and sensitive skin, and brittle, damaged nails.
-I use the range from Beauty Despite Cancer in my treatments.

 What can I expect from treatment?

 I can offer you a full body massage, or just focus on one or several areas like hands, feet or shoulders.
 I know that many people will have concerns about lying on their front – or getting on and off the couch.
-You might have a PICC line, port, stoma or other medical device and none of these are a barrier to getting a massage.
+You might have a PICC line, port, stoma or other medical device and none of these are a barrier to treatment.
 These are all things that I can work around, either by adapting your position or using special pillows for support.
 Some clients would like to remain clothed, and others prefer to be undressed – both are fine.

 If you book an appointment with me, I’ll take a brief case history and ask you a few essential questions to make sure that the treatment is safe.
 I’ll ask you whether there are areas you would like me to avoid, and how I can make you comfortable.
 We’ll talk about whether there are any positions you prefer to be in or want to avoid and agree on how long you’d like the treatment to take.
 You can stop at any time.